Sibu: Courts of law, legal enforcement, and crime

 The court complex is located at Tun Abang Haji Openg Street, Sibu.
 It contains the High Court, Sessions Court, and the Magistrate Court.
 The Sibu town also has a Syariah Court located at Kampung Nyabor Street with jurisdictions in Sibu, Kanowit and Selangau districts.
 There is one district police headquarters at Tun Abang Haji Openg Street.
 The Sibu central police station is located at Kampung Nyabor Street.
 Sungai Merah police station and Lanang police station are also located in Sibu town area.
 There is also a prison in Sibu.

 Tiong King Sing, an MP from Bintulu, has voiced concerns about gangsterism in Sarawak especially the Sibu town back in 2007.
 As a result, "Operation Cantas Kenyalang" was started in 2008 to clamp down gangsterism in Sarawak.
 In September 2013, Sibu police chief announced that "Lee Long", "Sungai Merah", and "Tua Chak Lee" gangs ceased to exist and Sibu town is free from organised gangsterism.
 There were 25 gangster groups in Sibu back in 2007; there are 7 groups as of 9 October 2013.
 In September 2014, Royal Malaysian Police headquarter at Bukit Aman, Kuala Lumpur, stated that 16 local gangster groups are still active in Sarawak especially in Sibu but they do not pose any serious security threats.
 This raised new concerns that such groups still pose a serious security risk in Sibu town and Sarawak in general.

 Healthcare

 Sibu Hospital is the second largest hospital in Sarawak and the secondary referral hospital for the central region of Sarawak which includes 5 divisions: Sibu, Kapit, Mukah, Sarikei, and Betong.
 There are 8 district hospitals in these divisions that are referred to Sibu.
 Sibu Hospital is also a teaching hospital for undergraduates from Universiti Malaysia Sarawak (UNIMAS) and SEGi University.
 There are also two private medical centres in Sibu: KPJ Sibu Specialist Medical Centre and Rejang Medical Centre.

 Lanang and Oya Polyclinics are located in Sibu.
-There are also five 1Malaysia clinics in Sibu.
-The Bandong 1Malaysia clinic became the first 1Malaysia Clinic nationwide to offer echocardiography screening.
+There are also five community clinics in Sibu.
+The Bandong Community clinic became the first Community Clinic nationwide to offer echocardiography screening.

 There are also several pharmacy outlets in Sibu: B Y Chan pharmacy, Central Pharmacy, Lot 9 Pharmacy near by Delta Mall and Cosway Pharmacy.